 Earl Greene promoted to leadership role

-Children’s Institute (CI) is pleased to announce the promotion of Earl Greene, MA, CAMS-1/Fellow, ACT Certified Trainer, who will expand his current role conducting behavior supports for children at Children's Institute.
+Children’s Institute (CI) is pleased to announce the promotion of Earl Greene, MA, CAMS-1/Fellow, ACT Certified Trainer, who will expand his current role conducting behavior supports for children at Children's Institute which he began in March of 2020.
 In his appointment to leadership, he will lead CI's racial and social justice, family engagement and equity efforts to advance holistic wellbeing in children.
 His voluntary engagement supporting restorative practices and cultural humility has strengthened CI over these past many months.
 We continue to benefit daily from his years of professional and lived experience leading community-wide change on issues of racial and social justice and organizational development in cultural humility.
 Formalizing these involvements will be instrumental as we continue to foster CI's commitment to our values identified as part of our strategic planning effort.